Care Guide

 You’ll learn as you go.

-No need to aim for perfection.
+There is no need to aim for perfection.

-Take your time, with indigo.
+Take your time — with indigo.

 Indigo Handz